leepeterson/custom-field-converter/README.md

 ##Check & Repair
 The check and repair feature checks all posts associated with a converter and performs the convert on all the posts.
-This is usefull if you think there may be problems with the converted data or you have change the converter after adding posts and you need to make the changes effect these previous posts.
+This is usefull if you think there may be problems with the converted data or you have changed the converter or fields after adding posts and you need to make the changes effect older posts.
+During this process data stored in old field names that no longer exist or have been changed will also be remove.

 ##Nuke
 The nuke feature allows you to delete all converted custom fields for all posts that are associated with the converter.
+All field names that have ever been used in the converter are stored.
+This means that even if you change the name of a field that the older fields will still be deleted when you run this feature so that no traces of any converted content will exist.

 ##Hooks